mearnav/OCR-Huffman-Pipeline/README.md

 - **BatchNorm after every conv** — keeps training stable under noise augmentation.
 - **Dropout2d(0.25)** — drops entire feature map channels; works better than pixel-level dropout for conv layers.
 - **Dropout(0.5) before classifier** — heavier regularization at the 3136→256 bottleneck.
-- **EMNIST Balanced** — real documents have letters, not just digits.
-MNIST-only training would miss 37 of the 47 classes.
-- **`_FixEMNIST`** — EMNIST images are stored transposed (column-major); this corrects orientation before training and inference.
-NoisyOffice crops are already upright and skip it.

 ---